Michelle Obama's inspiring advice to college students for dealing with fear

 While continuing to discuss pushing through fear, Michelle also recalled the moment Barack came to her with a big idea.

-Obama shared, "Treat fear as a challenge, you know?
+"Treat fear as a challenge, you know?
 As a muscle.
 Breaking it is a muscle that you need to develop, right?
-And that's how, shoot, my husband coming to me, saying, 'I'm gonna run for President, how do you feel about that?'
+And that's how, shoot, my husband coming to me, saying, 'I'm going to run for President, how do you feel about that?'
 My logical mind said, 'No!
 No, no, no, no, no, I am very afraid of all of this.'
 But I had all this practice over my lifetime of jumping over hurdles and using those tools that got me over to say, 'I can do this.
 I can do this with you.
 I can do this and keep my children safe.
 I can do this and be a use to the country, so let's go for it.
 And if I had said no, I wouldn't be here today, you know?
 There's a lot of good stuff on the other side of fear, if you, you know, if you learn how to maneuver it."

 Watch a 'Joe Millionaire' contestant opening up about being a victim of sex trafficking: